Amazing location nestled in the foothills of Morne Fraser overlooking the Atlantic Ocean and bay of Castle Bruce beach on the east coast of Dominica.

-Our site unfortunately suffered severe damage during the passing of Category 5 Hurricane Maria on the night of September 18th 2017.
-All 5 wooden structures including 2 homes, 2 guesthouse cabins and our school space were totally destroyed and the Family Tree community project has been put on hold.
-We lost absolutely everything from our floorboards to our solar panels including our fridge, oven, furniture, mattresses, kids toys, clothes and, most heart-breakingly, all our books and 90% of our tree and garden crops.
+Our site suffered severe damage during the passing of Category 5 Hurricane Maria in September 2017.
+All wooden structures including 2 homes, 3 guesthouse cabins and our school space were totally destroyed and our families lost everything from floorboards to solar panels including fridge, oven, furniture, mattresses, kids toys, clothes and, most heart-breakingly, all our books and 80% of our tree and garden crops.

 - Natural spring water source

-- Seeds and the means to harvest some basic organic produce
+- Seeds and some basic organic produce in the ground

 - A fiercely motivated energy to restore our piece of paradise